Bay Area Ready-Mix Concrete Delivery Since 1954

 Vibration of fresh concrete is only as good as the man running the vibrator, for instance…

-- Over-vibration can cause honeycomb instead or eliminating it as intended
+• Over-vibration can cause honeycomb instead of eliminating it as intended

-- High slump concrete can not stand as much vibration as low slump: very wet concrete, non at all.
+• High slump concrete can not stand as much vibration as low slump: very wet concrete, none at all.

-- A vibrator setting at a flat angle has little effect, if any, on the concrete immediately below.
+• A vibrator set at a flat angle has little effect, if any, on the concrete immediately below.

 Did You Know?